Frank Elgee: North York Moors and Dorman Museum

 In 1929 Elgee reported on excavations at Eston Camp.
 These were carried out by subscriptions from members of the Cleveland Naturalists' Field Club.
 Seven weeks work through up information on the age and form of construction.
 Trenches revealed stone rubbers, quartzite Hammer-Stones, burnt sandstones, flint scrapers and chips.
 Fragments of calcined human bones, lines of sandstone blocks, an arrowhead of black chert, three stone discs, reddish pottery, a stone chopper, pear-shaped stones probably used in slings – all found on the south side of the higher central camp.
 A late Bronze Age was given for Eston pottery.

 In 1933 Frank resigned as Curator due to ill health and his wife Harriett Wragg Elgee was appointed Curator, holding that position until 1938.
-Whenever possible he still played an active part in the development of the museum and led groups to the Orkneys and Holy Island, Anglesey.
+Whenever possible he still played an active part in the development of the museum and led groups to Orkney and Holy Island, Anglesey.
 In 1937 he organised the excavation of the burial mound at Loose Howe but his failing health meant that the work was largely directed by his wife.

 In 1933 his work was recognised and he was awarded an Honorary Ph.D. by Leeds University.
 He was elected an Honorary Member of the Yorkshire Philosophical Society in 1936.

 In 1938, Dr. Frank Elgee and his wife Harriett moved to Alton, Hampshire, though he continued to communicate with his former local archaeologists right up until his death in 1944.
 His move because of deteriorating health was to be in a warmer climate.

 He was also a keen student and recorder of the North Yorkshire dialect and wrote poetry in the local dialect.
 The 'pannierman' is a poem about bygone life on the North York Moors, and refers to Pannierman Causeway and Wade's Causeway.
 A member of the 'Yorkshire Dialect Society' he wrote the poem 'An Inheritor of the Earth'.

 The Dorman Museum has material including a library of archaeological journals and photographs taken by Frank Elgee during his excavations.
 Principally at the Bronze Age hill fort at Eston Nab and burial grounds at Loose Howe.